adansons/base/README.md

 ---
 ## 0. Get Access Key

-Type your email into the form below to get the access key.
+Type your email into the form below to join our slack and get the access key.

 Invitation Form: https://share.hsforms.com/1KG8Hp2kwSjC6fjVwwlklZA8moen